top of page

-Note: Young people aged 25 years or younger may be eligible for two-funded sessions, contact us for more information.
+Note: Young people aged 25 years or younger may be eligible for two-funded sessions, contact me for more information.
 ACC or WINZ funded therapy may also be available for eligible clients.

 Opportunities for professional development is an important and yet often undervalued component of professional practice and well-being.
 Ongoing professional development assists ethical and quality practice and service provision.
-With extensive experience in human services, health, education, community development, administrative and management roles, Taūla Clinic Therapists provide a friendly, confidential and reflective space to build professional practice development and competency.
+With extensive experience in human services, health, education, community development, administrative and management roles, I can provide a friendly, confidential and reflective space to build professional practice development and competency.

 The Taūla Clinic offers professional supervision and tailored competency and risk-reduction based training programs based on the needs of your organization.
 Recent trainings include Trauma-informed Approaches for Young People, Positive Behavior Support approaches, and Restraint Minimization and Safe Practice Training for a disability support service.

-Based in Auckland City, Taūla Clinic is able to provide training in person or online via a secure internet connection.
+Based in Auckland City, I can provide training in person or online via a secure internet connection.
 Contact the Taūla Clinic here for more information.

 Pacific cultures, belief systems and values generally encompass key principles such as respect, love, service and reciprocity.
 For the majority of Pacific peoples, good health is perceived as a balanced state of physical, spiritual, mental, familial and relational wellbeing, that is, more than just an absence of disease.
 An individual’s identity, health and well being are often dependent on family connections, heritage, roles and responsibilities.